- Who does Galen say that Queenie is going to the party with?

 - What does The Flash look like?

-- Which Indian Camper never appears in the story?
+- Which camp participant never appears in the story?

-- Where is Aunt Georgia proposing as a road trip for the Indian Campers?
+- Where is Aunt Georgia proposing as a road trip for the group?

-Why not rewrite the scene from the point of view of one of these three characters?
+Rewrite the scene from the point of view of one of these three characters.

 reactions or lack thereof